WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 [//]: # (roadmap is needed - getting from here to there)
 [//]: # (train has left the station - Aadhaar, etc.)
-[//]: # (Legal & Technical & Social Challenges for doing it better - GDPR, PSD2)
+[//]: # (Legal, Technical, Social Challenges for doing it better - GDPR, PSD2)
 [//]: # (SSI offers privacy, security (group/national), scalability)
 [//]: # (Biometrics is one of the ways to prove who you are - the naked man problem, refugee crisis)
-[//]: # (Biometrics include (physical characteristics, embedded devices): can be ephemeral or permanent.
+[//]: # (Biometrics include physical characteristics, embedded devices - can be ephemeral or permanent.
 We’ll use them, even though they’re ephemeral)
 [//]: # (It’s the third element of: What you have, what you know, and what you are)

 [//]: # (REFERENCES)